Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 The `TrackingComponent` monitors order fulfillment, providing real-time shipping and delivery status updates.
 It receives order data from the `OrderComponent`, tracks and delivers products, and notifies customers of progress.

 **FeedbackComponent**
 The `FeedbackComponent` collects and processes customer reviews and ratings linked to orders.
-It aggregates feedback for analytics, which the `BusinessProfileComponent` uses to generate vendor performance reports and improve service quality.
+This feedback information is required for the `ProductComponent` to create the product listing.
+It also aggregates feedback for analytics, which the `BusinessProfileComponent` uses to generate vendor performance reports and improve service quality.

 **BusinessProfileComponent**
 The `BusinessProfileComponent` manages vendor profiles, store settings, and business analytics.
+The vendor profiles also include the product listing, which includes product information, customer reviews, and feedback.
 It compiles data from orders, payments, and feedback to provide insights into sales performance, customer satisfaction, and operational efficiency.

 ## 8 Usability
-We provided the mid-fidelity designs to address the end users' usability concerns and demonstrate how our system is built to work on different platforms such as IOs, Android and Web, demonstrating the interoperability of our system.
+We provided the mid-fidelity designs to address the end users' usability concerns and demonstrate how our system is built to work on different platforms such as iOS, Android, and Web.
 This will help us demonstrate our key architectural decisions for improved user experience.
+These diagrams show that our design has modern UI/UX principles.
+We have made our design minimalistic to make it easy to use and understand.
+We also have separate UI for different users of our systems, such as separate mobile applications for customers and delivery agents, and a web dashboard for vendors.
+This minimalistic design and separation of user interfaces help improve the `understandability` of our system, which is a sub-attribute of usability.

 <a id="figure-6-mid-fidelity-design-for-customer-mobile-application"></a>
 <div align="center">